Did you know?

 However, joblessness among sole parent families is a significant problem.
 At just over 50% in 2009 the sole-parent employment rate is one of the lowest in the OECD, which contributes to an above average poverty rate for sole-parent families.
 This issue is of particular concern as around one in five children live in such households, and projections show that the number is likely to increase by 20% over the next 25 years.
 Australian policy should therefore continue to support work, training or job search requirements for recipients of sole-parent benefits.

 Australia does well for most of its children as measured by outcomes within the three key dimensions of material well-being, education and health.
-The child poverty rate has fallen over the last 10 years and is now below the OECD average, PISA reading scores are above the OECD average, older children are less likely to be out of education or employment, and the incidence of infant deaths has also seen a large decline.
+The child poverty rate has fallen over the last 10 years and is now close to the OECD average, PISA reading scores are above the OECD average, older children are less likely to be out of education or employment, and the incidence of infant deaths has also seen a large decline.